f0rtify/TwitPort/README.md

-# TwitPort
+# TwitPort 0.05

+# Known bugs

+Visiting a page of someone who is suspended automatically starts tool

+Opening TwitPort in Winrar causes a crash in some versions (fixing)

+Random crashes on Chromium OS

 # News

-02/01/16 - No update to be released this week, current version is stable
+02/01/16 - Download latest update for all the newest features

 # Current release